ntakirutimanapierre/Sentinel-2-Cloud-Masking-with-s2cloudless/README.md

 2. **Define Parameters**:
    - Set the start and end dates for the image collection.
-   - Specify the path to the shapefile defining the Area of Interest (AOI).
+   - We also clipped the shapefile of Burera  district in ArcGIS pro so that we acquire images of the desired location.
+Specify the path to the shapefile defining the Area of Interest (AOI).

 ---